sean-harding/Lattice-boltzmann/README.md

 # Lattice-boltzmann
 -------------------|SIMULATION OF NON-EQUILIBRIUM FLUID FLOW USING THE LATTICE BOLTZMANN METHOD-------------------|

-Algorithm details are provided in "Graduate texts in physics: The Lattice Boltzmann Method - Principles and Practice" -> The basic idea is to work with the DISTRIBUTION FUNCTION f(r,t,v) of the fluid, which gives the probability of a fluid molecule having a particular velocity, v at a position r and time t.
+->Algorithm details are provided in "Graduate texts in physics: The Lattice Boltzmann Method - Principles and Practice"

+-> The basic idea is to work with the DISTRIBUTION FUNCTION f(r,t,v) of the fluid, which gives the probability of a fluid molecule having a particular velocity, v at a position r and time t.

--> The equation which determines the evolution of the distribution function is the BOLTZMANN EQUATION -> By discretizing the fluid into boxes/cubes at discrete positions, the distribution function is discretized as
+-> The equation which determines the evolution of the distribution function is the BOLTZMANN EQUATION

+-> By discretizing the fluid into boxes/cubes at discrete positions, the distribution function is discretized as
     f(r,t,v)-> f_i(r_k,t), where r_k points to a discrete lattice point.
-Each f_i goes along with a VELOCITY v_i which points between the lattice site r_k and some other lattice site at r_k + t*v_i -> By deciding on a TRUNCATED SET of velocities, the distribution function is represented simply as a set of numbers.
+Each f_i goes along with a VELOCITY v_i which points between the lattice site r_k and some other lattice site at r_k + t*v_i

+-> By deciding on a TRUNCATED SET of velocities, the distribution function is represented simply as a set of numbers.

 -> Which velocity set is used depends on the calculation, and how the time interval t= n*dT for integer n and double dT is chosen